 The evolution of the chandelier from the 18th to the 19th century.

-A palace furniture is usually defined as having a “baroque” style.
+A palace furniture, or a chandelier, is usually defined as having a “baroque” style.
 Often we mean by baroque anything that has a very luxurious and decorated look, but looking more carefully we notice that they have different styles.

 Due to its history and its vicissitudes, the Royal Palace of Caserta gives the visitor the extraordinary opportunity to discover the differences and the evolution of taste from the late Baroque style to the nineteenth-century revival.